 - Consider the impact of the environment or context in which your projects occur on your planning processes.

-- Develop work breakdown structures to better define your projects.
+- Develop work breakdown structures to better define your project and reduce the likelihood of missed scope.

 - Develop network diagrams that model how your project will be executed.

-- Schedule your project and identify the critical path for your project.
+- Schedule your project and identify the critical path.

-- Use various tools and reports in improve project communications.
+- Use various tools and reports to improve project communications.

-- Build resource information and cost information on top of your project plans.
+- Add resource and cost information to your plans.

 - Run better project status meetings.